 Although some people may use the words goal or objective to mean the same thing, they don’t.
 In fact, how you define goals and objectives for a workplace mentoring program can impact the success you have with your program.

 According to Hubspot, goals are bigger, more general aims that you want to achieve.
 It is the big-picture view of your initiative.
 Objectives, on the other hand, are much more specific and can be measured.
-For example, your organization’s goal may be to reduce employee turnover with a mentorship program.
+For example, your organization may set up a mentoring program with the goal of reducing employee turnover with a mentorship program.
 In this case, an objective might be to see a 10 percent drop in the number of employees quitting their jobs within the first year.

 Goals and objectives can also be different within the workplace when it comes to mentoring.
-The organizational may have overarching goals and objectives concerning a workplace mentoring program.
 Furthermore, each mentor-mentee match may also define their own goals and objectives within the mentorship.
-For example, an organization may want to see higher employee engagement.
-Leadership would then create objectives and a strategy so they could determine if they are successful or not.
-In the same organization, a mentee may have the goal of getting a promotion in the company.
-The mentor would help the mentee define objectives to help them get there.
+For example, an organization may want to see higher employee engagement and reward employees who are doing great work.
+The company could run a high potential leadership program to prepare those employees for leadership positions.
+The mentor would help the mentee define objectives to help them in their succession to a role with more responsibility.

 Let’s look further at the differences between goals and objectives.